 Despite stumbling a few times, she reaffirmed her position as the group’s leader multiple times.
 Tammi spoke for her daughter when others raised questions and always encouraged her to put her best foot forward.
 Audrey’s fiercest competition emerged in the form of Gina, a new dancer added to the group because the rest of the girls were not meeting Glo’s high standards.
 Gina quickly threatened Audrey’s position as the group’s leader, creating tension between the two.
 The rivalry peaked when Glo assigned Audrey and Gina solo performances for the national championship.
 Audrey danced to ‘Seeing Red’ and secured fifth place overall, while Gina didn’t place at all.
 Audrey, unabashed in celebrating her victory, used the moment to reinforce her status as the best dancer in the group.

-Audrey Brudner remains dedicated to her training at the Studio Bleu Dance Center, where she continues to be coached by the renowned Gloria Hampton.
+Audrey Brudner was dedicated to her training at the Studio Bleu Dance Center, where she was coached by the renowned Gloria Hampton.
 The bond she shares with Gloria has deepened over the years, evolving into something akin to a mentor-protégé relationship.
 This connection extends to Gloria’s daughter, Kaeli, a professional dancer, who has become an older sister to Audrey.
+Even though she was not a part of the group in the final episode of the seaosn, it is evident that she is still a part of Project X Dance Company, Glo’s studio which she has opened since Studio Bleu closed down in 2024.

 Audrey’s Exceptional Talent Has Been Rewarded Many Times